-The United States Department of Transportation (DOT) has safety laws that set the total amount of hours Truck drivers can be on the road and on the job.
+The United States Department of Transportation (DOT) has safety laws that set the total amount of hours truck drivers can be on the road and on the job.
 This law was put into effect to prevent the tragic deaths of truck drivers as well as the general public on the roads.

-How Are The Truck Drivers Fatigued?
+Why Are Texas Truck Drivers Fatigued?

 Is Fatigue A Leading Cause Of 18-Wheeler Crashes?